Mimer SQL License Key

-UNIX + VMS: The mimlicense application is used to administrate the license key file.
+Linux + VMS: The mimlicense application is used to administrate the license key file.
 See MIMLICENSE - Managing the license key for information on how to use MIMLICENSE.

 Win: The Mimer Administrator is used to enter the Mimer SQL license key.
 The key is distributed in a